IBM-AIBootcamps/CZ-techXchange/wxai_agent_lab/readme.md

     ![image](./images/agentlab-1.png)
     - Select a foundation model and optionally update model parameters.
 Let's use model `llama-3-2-70b-instruct`.
 For details, see [Foundation model configuration](#model).
     - To set up your agent, specify a name for the agent and describe the tasks the agent performs in the **Setup** section.
+        - Set the name to something like `<YOUR-PREFIX>-watsonx-repayment calculator-agent`.
+Please use e.g. your last name or another unique string within this Lab as a prefix, so that you can distinguish your agent from the agents of other participants.
 3. Define specific instructions for your agent that is used to create a system prompt for the selected foundation model.
 The instructions can include using a specific language, date or time format, user greeting, or an external tool as an information source instead of a foundation model's knowledge base.
     ```
     You are a helpful assistant that uses tools to answer questions in detail.
 Answer concisely and clearly.
 Always answer in Czech language.